-Healthy, reasonable people who are able to see another’s point of view sometimes find it hard to imagine that others are not always so uncomplicated.
+Healthy, reasonable people who are able to see another person’s point of view sometimes find it hard to imagine that people are not always so uncomplicated.
 While some difficult people become angry when others try to set a boundary with them, criticize something they are doing, or let them know the effect they are having on others, others cope with this using denial.
 They simply dismiss the feedback in their own minds and go on as if nothing has happened.
 For people who are not wired this way, it can be very easy to get manipulated because the other person can seem so innocent on the surface…and the fact that they are completely dismissing the other person’s separateness and their effect on the other is completely out of their awareness.
 In a sense, the incongruence between their behaviors and their superficial presentation is ego syntonic and non-conflictual for them.
 They manage to live in a world in which they can mess over the other person and feel a sense of personal integrity at the same time, totally ignoring the contradiction inherent in this.

-Sarah withdrew abruptly from the relationship, but her boss continued to contact her as if they were on completely good terms….especially when he needed Sarah to help him clean up messes he had made with his mismanagement of the company.
+Sarah withdrew abruptly from the relationship, but her boss continued to contact her as if they were on completely good terms, especially when he needed Sarah to help him clean up messes he had made through his poor mismanagement of the company.
 At first, Sarah complained about how hurt and caught off guard she felt at being let go.
-Her boss acted completely understanding with his words but seemed completely oblivious to the actual effect he had had on Sarah’s life- and was totally mystified when she didn’t want to help him out with problems at the office.
-Sarah eventually had to stop answering his phone calls completely to get the message across that their relationship had been changed by his behavior and the event of her being let go from her position…and even then, her old boss just didn’t seem to “get it”.
+Her boss acted completely understanding with his words but seemed completely oblivious to the actual effect he had on Sarah’s life and was totally mystified when she didn’t want to help him out with problems at the office.
+Sarah eventually had to stop answering his phone calls completely to get the message across that their relationship had been changed by his behavior and the event of her being let go from her position, and even then, her old boss just didn’t seem to “get it.”
 It took Sarah a long time to get over feeling “guilty” or “mean” for ignoring his messages and emails.

-It can be extremely confusing and maddening when someone hurts us or violates our boundaries, only to act as if they have done nothing wrong.
-Trying to explain one’s position to this kind of person usually elicits a lot of “yessing” behavior and superficial remorse, in which the other acts as if he understands the impact he has had or what he “has done wrong”, but in fact he goes on as if nothing has happened at all.
-Such people live in “pretend mode”, as if relationships are like a game in which the rules can be made up at will and the other is expected to simply play by the rules of the game, never introducing reality.
+It can be extremely confusing and maddening when someone hurts us or violates our boundaries only to act as if they have done nothing wrong.
+Trying to explain one’s position to this kind of person usually elicits a lot of “yessing” behavior and superficial remorse.
+In yessing behavior, the other acts as if they understand the impact they have or what they “did wrong,” but in fact, they go on as if nothing has happened at all.
+Such people live in “pretend mode” as if relationships are like a game in which the rules can be made up at will and the other person is expected to simply play by the rules of the game never introducing reality.